 Mae Azango is one of the best known reporters in Liberia.
 Her consistent dedication to telling the stories of ordinary Liberians in FrontPage Africa newspaper has won her acclaim in Liberia and around the world.
 In March 2012 Mae was forced to go into hiding after her report on the practice of female genital cutting by Liberia’s traditional societies brought death threats against her, her 9-year-old daughter and FrontPage Africa.
-She was the subject of an international campaign led by the Committee to Protect Journalists and including Amnesty International, The New York Times columnist Nicholas Kristof and press freedom and women’s rights activists around the world demanding the government ensure her safety.
-After three weeks government ministers and traditional leaders came forward for the first time to denounce female genital cutting and commit to ending the practice in the country.
+She was the subject of an international campaign led by the Committee to Protect Journalists and including Amnesty International, The New York Times columnist Nicholas Kristof, global press freedom and women’s rights activists demanding the government ensure her safety.
+Eventually government ministers and traditional leaders came forward for the first time to denounce threats to journalists and female genital cutting.
+The practice was finally banned by President Ellen Johnson Sirleaf in 2018.

 Mae’s courageous reporting was rewarded with the 2012 International Press Freedom awards from the Committee to Protect Journalists and Canadian Journalists for Free Expression.